 I always have several ounces of Slippery Elm powder in a glass jar in my kitchen because it’s a very useful, safe, and comforting ally.
 I have used it for my child with very positive results.

-There is no known limit to the amounts of Slippery Elm that can be safely consumed.
+known limit to the amounts of Slippery Elm that can be safely consumed.

 Purchasing Slippery Elm